nickplaysjazz/nethack-companion/README.md

 ### Optional) **Install the executable.**

+Simple execute `make install`!

-On Linux, executing `make install` will add NetHack Companion to the Menu applet under the Games category.
+On Linux, NetHack Companion will be added to the Menu applet under the Games category.

+On Windows, a NetHack Companion shortcut will be added to the start menu.

 ## Contributing
 Bug reports via GitHub's issues feature are welcome.
 When describing an issue, please include a minimal reproducible example, the expected behavior, and the actual behavior.